tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 If the server sends an "encrypted_client_hello" extension in either HelloRetryRequest or EncryptedExtensions, the client MUST check the extension syntactically and abort the connection with a "decode_error" alert if it is invalid.
 It otherwise ignores the extension.
-It MUST NOT save the "retry_config" value in EncryptedExtensions.
+It MUST NOT save the "retry_configs" value in EncryptedExtensions.

 Offering a GREASE extension is not considered offering an encrypted ClientHello